memory140662/spring_demo/README.md

 Java Spring Demo.

 You should modify the db source in <a href="src/main/java/tw/com/demo/config/APConfig.java" >this.</a>

-And you should do something follow below

-On Eclipse :

-1. Right-click on this project.
-2. Choice "Run as", then choice "Maven install".
-3. Ok.
-Let's start your Tomcat server or others and add this project.

-When you try to connect to Oracle db, have some exception like:
+When you try to connect to db, have some exception like:

     javax.servlet.ServletException: Servlet.init() for servlet dispatcherServlet threw exception org.apache.catalina.authenticator.AuthenticatorBase.invoke(AuthenticatorBase.java:506)